D-Roberts/icd-gen/README.md

         * MAE works better than MSE as theory suggests

         * Not better with the large GPT2 frozen backbone on the small set.
-Should really have a ViT here though.
+Haven't tested the ViT yet.

         * nlmeans per one-shot does better than a learned one-layer attention with pos embeds and input output projections